Professional realtor email signatures (with examples)

 10. Your calendar

-Adding an appointment booking link to your email signature makes it really simple for clients to schedule meetings with you.
-This helps to reduce the amount of time it takes to book appointments without having to bombard clients with constant emails.
+Adding an appointment booking link to your email signature makes it simple for clients to schedule meetings with you.
+This helps reduce the time it takes to book appointments without having to bombard clients with constant emails.